Fact-Checking Republicans' Defense Of The GOP Health Bill

 Before Obamacare, about 60 percent of employers had lifetime limits on their health plans.

-Blum's second statement – the one in regards to Medicaid — is false.
+Blum's second statement — the one in regard to Medicaid — is false.
 The GOP health bill makes major changes to Medicaid, first by rolling back the expansion of the program over time.

 The bill allows people to keep their expanded Medicaid as long as they remain eligible.
 But people at or near the poverty level often see their incomes fluctuate, making them temporarily ineligible for the health care program.
 Under the GOP bill, once they leave the Medicaid rolls, they would not be able to return, even if their income declines.